-What do IQ OQ PQ mean?
-Why are they Critical in the Pharmaceutical Manufacturing Industry?
+What do IQ OQ and PQ mean and why are they critical in Pharmaceutical Manufacturing?

-IQ OQ PQ are three acronyms that stand for Installation Qualification, Operational Qualification, and Performance Qualification.
-These are 3 processes used to confirm and document that the equipment, piping, instruments, and utilities (air, water, steam) are installed correctly, operate as intended, and perform consistently under load according to the design specifications.
+IQ, OQ, and PQ are three acronyms that stand for Installation Qualification, Operational Qualification, and Performance Qualification.
+These are steps used to confirm that equipment, piping, instruments, and utilities (like air, water, and steam) used in a pharmaceutical factory are:

-The aim of IQ OQ PQ is to establish a documented evidence trail, either on paper or electronically, with multiple signatures from all relevant departments (including Validation, Engineering, Maintenance, Calibration, Quality Assurance, etc).
-This documentation proves to the (owners/clients or regulatory agencies that have jurisdiction over that facility) that the critical equipment ordered has been delivered, installed properly and configured correctly.
-Furthermore, it confirms that the entire system is operating under load as per the engineering drawings and design specifications.
+The purpose of IQ OQ and PQ is to create a documented evidence trail that proves that the equipment ordered has been delivered, installed properly and configured correctly and that the entire system is operating under load as per the engineering drawings and design specifications.

 1) Installation Qualification (IQ)

-- Configured according to standards set by the manufacturer or by an approved installation checklist
+- Configured to meet the manufacturer’s or approved standards.

 2) Operational Qualification (OQ)